 areas (if multi-story, or not easily accessible), 3) a written report of the building/structures in a narrative style, with photos marked and numbered and correlated to the notes in the report.
 This report is in a PDF file format.
 I often use a drone to video the roof and upper areas unless the roof is flat and easily accessible, and sometimes I will include a spread sheet detail of the units

 inspected if needed.
 I have developed my own software for writing these reports.
-For a sample of some of my work click
+For samples of some of my work click

 If you are considering an inspection for your next property, you

 should also consider having a cost estimate of repairs done for the

 project.
 For commercial sites this is usually $400 and up, and an extra cost to the inspection, but well worth it!
 I have had several clients who have saved ten's of thousands of dollars on their purchases by doing this.
 The estimate

 numbers used are real world numbers.
 You can elect to do have this done anytime after the inspection, and in most cases I recommend waiting for the report to be completed first.

 Another consideration is EMR or Electro-Magnetic-Radiation issues.
 On some inspections it is a good idea to measure and record current levels of electric, magnetic and Radio Frequency radiation, especially in apartment and condo dwellings which have cell towers built on the top.